Fastweb (telecommunications company)

-FASTWEB S.p.A. is an Italian telecommunications company that provides fixed and mobile telephony, broadband Internet and IPTV services.
-Fastweb is also one of the prominent companies in Italy providing FTTH connections.
-Fastweb is fully owned by the Swiss telecommunication company Swisscom AG.
+Fastweb is an Italian telecommunications company that provides fixed and mobile telephony, broadband Internet and IPTV services.
+It is also one of the prominent companies in Italy providing FTTH connections, and it is part of Fastweb + Vodafone, as a subsidiary of Swiss telecommunications group Swisscom.

 In May 2007, Swisscom paid 3 billion euros for 82.4% of Fastweb.
 Swisscom subsequently bought out the minority shareholders after making a voluntary tender offer in September 2010.
 Therefore, Fastweb has been delisted from Borsa Italiana.